Remediate users flagged for risk in the Azure Active Directory portal

 h.
 Produce an audit log for the administrator to review.

-Investigate your Office 365 tenant and other IT infrastructure, including a review of all tenant settings, user accounts, and the per-user configuration settings for possible modification.
+Investigate your Microsoft 365 tenant and other IT infrastructure, including a review of all tenant settings, user accounts, and the per-user configuration settings for possible modification.
 Check for indicators of methods of persistence, as well as indicators an intruder may have leveraged an initial foothold to get VPN credentials, or access to other organizational resources.

 As part of your investigation, consider whether you should notify government authorities, including law enforcement.